JPMorgan Chase makes $8.3 billion profit thanks to 'healthy' US consumers

 "Rates can go up in a healthy environment," Dimon told analysts.
 "It's not always true that the 10-year going up is bad."

-The lingering uncertainty may not be worrying investors though.
-The bank's profit surpassed analysts' expectations, and JPMorgan's (JPM) stock was up slightly Friday.
+The lingering uncertainty may be worrying investors a bit however.
+Even though the bank's profit surpassed analysts' expectations, JPMorgan's (JPM) stock was down slightly Friday.

 JPMorgan is just one of several big banks to report results Friday.
 Citigroup (C) and Pittsburgh regional banking giant PNC (PNC) also posted profits that topped forecasts.
 But scandal-plagued Wells Fargo (WFC) reported earnings that missed Wall Street's targets.